1 The woman is brought before Jesus (see John 8:2-3)

 One way of containing him would be to discredit him as a teacher.
 If he is given an insoluble dilemma and fails to find a solution, his position of moral authority will be undermined, and people will be less likely to flock around him as they are now doing.
 This will diminish the danger he poses to himself, to them, and to others.

-What to do with the adulterous woman?
+What should happen to the woman?

 They hit on a problem they themselves are wrestling with: what to do when the Law of Moses and the edicts of the Romans challenge each other.
 Such a situation arises whenever they are commanded by the Law of Moses to impose the death penalty for a particular offense, such as adultery.